gilst/4d-plugin-curl/README.md

 Important
 ---
-This plugin project is a subset from what was published as "OAuth".
+This plugin project is a forked subset of what was published as [OAuth](https://github.com/miyako/4d-plugin-oauth).

 Existing cURL@ commands have the same name and functionality, but their tokens (internal IDs) have changed.